GenaGrig/eCommerce-pp5/README.md

 Footer has three main areas:
 - area with grey background where Subscription form to newsletters is located on the left and social media buttons on the right
 - main area with logo and different links grouped by categories.
-Right now not all links are clickable, because it is not suitable for MVP and will take a huge amount of extra time to fix all links working and filled with respektive information.
+Right now, not all links are clickable, because it is not suitable for MVP, and will take a huge amount of extra time to fix all links working, and filled with respective information.
 Down on the right customer can find language selector and back to top button.
 Language selector is a future feature to be implemented if the website will become international.

 #### Toasts and other helpful messages

-Toasts working as flash messages that supports most of users actions and are quite flexible for containing different information and display success, warning or error messages.
+Toasts working as flash messages that supports most of users' actions and are quite flexible for containing different information and display success, warning or error messages.

 * Simple success toast to show customer successful sign in.

 ![Screenshot of flash message after sign in](/media/screenshots/desktop/success-toast-login-desktop.png)

-* In this toast I added buttons for customer to view its cart to edit it or go directly to chechout.
+* In this toast, I added buttons for customer to view its cart to edit it or go directly to checkout.

 ![Screenshot of flash message after adding product in cart](/media/screenshots/desktop/success-toast-add-to-cart-desktop.png)